 The MSN-DNP track at Kramer School of Nursing is a clinical, community-based public health, or administrative practice-focused program designed to educate nurses to apply research and function at an advanced level of client care or administration of client care services in a chosen area of expertise.
 The MSN-DNP track is designed to create expert clinicians/administrators with the abilities to affect health care of clients positively, provide leadership in health policy, and translate research into evidence-based practice.
-Students are provided the opportunity to expand and refine clinical skills by designing advanced practicum experiences that meet their goals.
-The MSN-DNP tracks at OCU will require 30 credit hours post-master's degree and post-APRN or other approved certification and licensure.
+Students are provided the opportunity to expand and refine skills related to their specialty, by designing advanced practicum experiences that meet their goals.
+The MSN-DNP tracks at OCU will require at least 30 credit hours post-master's degree and post-APRN or other approved certification and licensure.